triton-inference-server/model_analyzer/docs/bls_quick_start.md

 This ensures the Triton SDK container has access to the model config variants that Model Analyzer creates.<br><br>
 **Important:** You must ensure the absolutes paths are identical on both sides of the mounts (or else Tritonserver cannot load the model)<br><br>
 **Important:** The example above uses a single GPU.
-If you are running on multiple GPUs, you may need to increase the shared memory size accordingly<br><br>
+If you are running on multiple GPUs, you need to increase the shared memory size accordingly<br><br>

 ## `Step 3:` Profile the `bls` model